Aspidelaps lubricus: Behaviour

-A. lubricus is nocturnal, which means most of its activity and hunting occurs during the night.
+Aspidelaps lubricus is nocturnal, which means most of its activity and hunting occurs during the night.
 Since it generally prefers arid, rocky/sandy ecosystems, it will often be found living under rocks or even in burrows and tunnels.
 It has also been known to prefer leaving its burrow or hiding spots on cooler nights compared to the warmer nights in the summer.

 Diet

-Since A. lubricus is nocturnal, it relies on smell and taste to hunt its prey.
+Since Aspidelaps lubricus is nocturnal, it relies on smell and taste to hunt its prey.
 It typically leaves its burrow or hole in search of smaller vertebrates nearby.
 It preys specifically on lizards, but has also been known to hunt other vertebrates such as legless skinks, small rodents, and sometimes other snakes.
 It is also known to target those vertebrates which are strictly diurnal, which are sleeping when it is on the hunt.
 This snake is known to rear up towards prey or when threatened, and then strike, injecting its venom.
 In captivity, it is known to eat some types of fish, mice, small rats, and also chicken legs, which are preferred by the juveniles.

 Reproduction and life cycles

-Not much information was found on A. lubricus in the wild, however there is reproduction data from captivity.
+Not much information has been found on Aspidelaps lubricus in the wild, however there is reproduction data from captivity.
 In captivity, it is known to be exceptionally easy to breed.
 The breeding period starts in the winter, with the cooling down of winter temperatures.
 The snakes then increase their uptake of food to help cope with the extra energy needed to reproduce.
 If mating occurs at this time, the eggs will usually be laid in May or June.
 After that, there is a period of about 65 days before the eggs begin to hatch.
 There are usually between 3 and 11 eggs hatched per clutch, with sometimes multiple clutches per breeding period.
 Each hatchling can be around 17–18 cm (6.7–7.1 inches) in total length.